[Courtesy of thedailybeetnola.com]

 Where to Get Vegetarian Food in New Orleans

-2. The Daily Beet
+1. The Daily Beet

-Multiple Locations, thedailybeetnola.com
+thedailybeetnola.com

 The Daily Beet [Courtesy of The Daily Beet Facebook]

-3. The Sneaky Pickle
+2. The Sneaky Pickle and the Bar Brine

-3200 Burgundy St., (504) 218-5651, https://www.yousneakypickle.com/
+3200 Burgundy St., (504) 218-5651

-The Sneaky Pickle [Courtesy of Sneaky Pickle Facebook]
+Sneaky Pickle [Courtesy of yousneakypickle.com]

-Alma Café [Courtesy of eatalmanola.com]
+Alma Cafe [Courtesy of eatalmanola.com]

 Alma is one of the best and most authentic Honduran restaurants in New Orleans.
 Chef Araujo puts her family's history and her own experiences into every bite of her food.
 While many of her dishes feature meat, there are some that are made just for vegetarians (or those who would just like a meat-free dish that day).